maxmind/geoipupdate/README.dev.md

 Current PPA process:

+Note: `dev-bin/ppa-release.sh` should do the following for you.

 1. Type `dch -i` and add the appropriate `debian/changelog` entry.
 2. Move tarball created above to a temp directory and name it `geoipupdate_1.?.?.orig.tar.gz`.